-During 2018, the CNMV has issued several guidance documents including issues referring to digital or cryptocurrencies.
 The CNMV considers that a collective investment scheme investing in digital currencies cannot be registered as a public investment fund (UCIT open-ended harmonised fund), only as an alternative investment fund ("AIF") governed by Law 22/2014, of November 2014, regulating private equity entities and other closed-ended investment entities.

-In addition, and in line with ESMA, EBA and EIOPA criteria, the CNMV and Bank of Spain have highlighted the risk of virtual currencies for consumers.
+In addition, aligned with the European Securities and Markets Authority ("ESMA"), the European Banking Authority ("EBA") and European Insurance and Occupational Pensions Authority ("EIOPA") criteria, the CNMV and Bank of Spain have highlighted the risk of virtual currencies for consumers.